-Mild cases of stomach upset can be treated with these simple dog upset stomach remedies.
+Mild cases of stomach upset can be treated with these simple upset stomach remedies.

-Hemorrhagic gastroenteritis involves copious blood in stools along with vomiting and diarrhea.
+Hemorrhagic gastroenteritis involves copious dark, jelly-clot-like, bloody diarrhea, along with vomiting and diarrhea.
 Often the cause cannot be found, but your dog may need intravenous fluids and proper medications to let this condition subside.
 Affected dogs are very sick and can get dehydrated quickly, so they need immediate care.

-In some cases, blood in the stools may be caused by stress.
+In some cases, blood in stool may be caused by stress.
 Stressful life events for a dog include changes such as a move, the addition of a new dog or family member to the household, and being boarded in a kennel.
 These events may cause a case of colitis with bloody diarrhea with mucus.
-For more on this, read Can Blood in a Dog's Stool Be Caused by Stress?

 There are several canine conditions that may cause blood clotting disorders and bleeding.
 Affected dogs may also exhibit symptoms other than black tarry stools, such as purple-tinted skin, suggesting bleeding underneath the surface.
 Rat poison may also cause blood clotting disorders and bleeding, which may manifest as dark tarry stools.
 If you think your dog may have eaten rat poison, have him seen by the vet ASAP.

 If your dog has undergone some type of surgery recently and has black stools, call your vet immediately.
 There may be internal bleeding somewhere.
 This complication may appear up to 72 hours after the surgery.